How Can Home Builders Manage Leads And Track Conversions?

 So a few people are interested in your business and you have tracked them back to a channel.
 What next?

 The stage is set for your sales team to enter.
 You pass on client details to them and hope for sales to pick up.
 But passing on every detail manually is not only time consuming but also unnecessary, because you can get a robot to do it for you.
 Lead distribution software can connect clients to specific members of the sales team.
+A CRM software solution like GoCRM provides automatic instant lead distribution to your sales team.

 - Pass the lead to John if a lead has called your number have called on your number.